Aaron Judge Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The righty last appeared on Saturday against the Detroit Tigers, when he threw 4 2/3 innings, allowing four earned runs while giving up nine hits.
+- In his last outing on Sunday against the Detroit Tigers, the righty went 4 2/3 innings, allowing two earned runs while surrendering three hits.

-- The 24-year-old has a 3.81 ERA and 7.6 strikeouts per nine innings in 20 games this season, while allowing a batting average of .257 to his opponents.
+- In 23 games this season, the 27-year-old has put up a 3.70 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.